srobo/runbook/docs/volunteering/glossary.md

 _TLA_:

 : an initialism of 'Three Letter Acronym'.
-We assign each competitor team a TLA.
+We assign each competing team a TLA.